 The case is rather bulky.

-The Hi-Fi noise-canceling headset gives you a clean, perfectly balanced Hi-Fi Sound.
+The Hi-Fi noise-cancelling headset gives you a clean, perfectly balanced Hi-Fi Sound.
 The headphones sit on the head very comfortably, without causing discomfort even after prolonged use.
 The headband is adjustable for a better fit.

 Bluetooth, Audio cable